 Property functions can also be moved to a separate file.
 For example, the user could place a set of property functions in a file named newFuelPelletProps.lua located in the same folder in which FAST is run.
-Then they may set any property flags in the \$lua input block to .TRUE. and add #LUA require "newFuelPelletProps" to the input file.
-The scripted functions will then override the built in material properties.
+Then they may add #LUA require "newFuelPelletProps" to the input file.
+Any correlation functions included in the lua file will then override the built in material properties functions.